zerowastefestival/zerowastefestival.github.io/index.md

 The Zero Waste Festival is back!
 With the theme "Make It Last", we will bring you a one-day festival with a market, swap-shop, info stands, talks, and workshops.

-- For the first time, our centrepiece is a Repair Cafe with [Community Reuse Network Ireland](http://crni.ie/){:target="blank"}, where you can learn how to extend the life of your stuff through simple repairs.
+- For the first time, our centrepiece is a Repair Cafe where you can learn how to extend the life of your stuff through simple repairs.
 - Find out how to buy to last or just give the gift of a memory to last a lifetime in our new talks.
 Learn how to make the tastes of summer last a little longer, by turning them into something that can be enjoyed when the summer sun is long gone - in our practical workshops.
 - Learn how to make yourself last a little longer (or at least the calm of the holiday feeling) with a yoga practice.
 - There will be kids' workshops, all with the idea of looking to the future, be that by planting trees to take home or a new love of drama.